-The single most important piece of advice on burning wood on a wood burning stove is to ensure that the wood is well seasoned, with a moisture content of below 30%.
-Burning wood that is not properly seasoned, not only provides an inefficient fuel source for your burner, but also produces resinous fumes that will soon build up deposits in your flue.
+The single most important piece of advice on burning wood on a wood burning stove is to ensure that the wood is well dried, with a moisture content of below 30%.
+Burning wood that is not properly dried not only provides an inefficient fuel source for your burner, but also produces resinous fumes that will soon build up deposits in your flue.
 This can present a flue fire risk and lead to reduced efficiency of your flue.

 For information about different types of wood to burn, click here.

-A lot of people keep their store of seasoned logs outside, in a purpose built wood store.
+A lot of people keep their store of logs outside, in a purpose built wood store.
 This is fine and enables quite a large quantity of wood to be stored.
 However, a common mistake is bringing a dry but cold log in from outside, chucking it straight on the stove and then wondering why the stove has died down.
 A log brought in from the cold will take a long time to reach a combustible temperature, absorbing a lot of the accumulated heat within the firebox of the stove.
 The stove will then take some time to get back up to temperature.
 It is best to bring an evenings supply of logs in from the cold, keep these by the stove to warm up and then feed the fire from these.

 Another common mistake is feeding the fire too often, or keeping the door open for too long when feeding the fire.
 Every time the door of the stove is opened, accumulated heat is lost from the firebox that has to be built up again to get the stove up to its proper and most efficient running temperature.
 Try to minimise the amount of times that the stove door is opened.
 Refuel the fire and let the logs burn right down to hot embers before refuelling.